INSPIRE-MIF/caniuse/docs/geoJSON.md

 ***Test expected outcome:***

-geojson file can be successfully edited (edits saved) and new features can be added
+the GeoJSON file can be successfully edited and new features can be added

 ### File Size